State seal of Pennsylvania; image by Henrik on Wikipedia (use permitted with attribution / share alike).

-The Pennsylvania state seal has two faces: the obverse is most often referred to as the "state seal;" the reverse, or counter-seal, is used less frequently to authenticate documents.
+The state seal of Pennsylvania has two faces: the obverse is most often referred to as the "state seal;" the reverse, or counter-seal, is used less frequently to authenticate documents.
+All State Seals

-The main face of the seal is identical to the coat of arms, without the horses.
-The shield displays a sailing ship (carrying state commerce to all parts of the world), a clay-red plough (signifying Pennsylvania's rich natural resources), and three sheaves of wheat (suggesting fertile fields and Pennsylvania's wealth of human thought and action).
+The main face of the seal is identical to the coat of arms, without the horses and motto banner.
+The shield displays a sailing ship (carrying state commerce to all parts of the world), a clay-red plow (signifying Pennsylvania's rich natural resources), and three sheaves of wheat (suggesting fertile fields and Pennsylvania's wealth of human thought and action).

 To the left of the shield is a stalk of Indian corn; to the right, an olive branch (signifying peace and prosperity).
 The shield's crest is an eagle; and the design is encircled by the inscription "Seal of the State of Pennsylvania."